antonmi/espec_phoenix/spec/README.md

-The specs are in rumbl application.
+See also specs in the rumbl application.